c-sp/game-boy-test-roms/README.md

 CGB (identified by `cgb04c`) or both.
 For details please have a look at
 [testrunner.cpp: main()](https://github.com/sinamas/gambatte/blob/master/test/testrunner.cpp).
-In every case there will be some file name parsing involved to determine the expected test result.
+There will always be some file name parsing required to determine the expected test result.